Khatra

-Khatra is a census town in the Khatra community development block in the Khatra subdivision of the Bankura district in the state of West Bengal, India.
+Khatra (Bengali: খাতড়া khātṛā, Hindi: खातड़ा khātṛā) is a census town in the Khatra community development block in the Khatra subdivision of the Bankura district in the state of West Bengal, India.
 It is the headquarters of the Khatra subdivision.

 Geography

 Location

 Khatra is in the south-west of Bankura District, which is itself to the west of the southern part of West Bengal.
 Khatra is located at 22.98°N 86.85°E, and has an average elevation of 154 m.

 The Kangsabati irrigation project partly covers the Khatra sub-division, with the Kangsabati dam being important for farming in the districts of Bankura and Paschim Medinipur.

 Area overview

 The map alongside shows the Khatra subdivision of Bankura district.
 Physiographically, this area is having uneven lands with hard rocks.
 In the Khatra CD block area there are some low hills.
 The Kangsabati project reservoir is prominently visible in the map.
 The subdued patches of shaded area in the map show forested areas It is an almost fully rural area.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.